Vivien60/binarySearch/README.md

+Just work on binary searching.

-First commit, for my numberGameSimulator implementing binary searching as a game simulator.
+numberGameSimulator is implementing binary searching as a game simulator.

-numberGameSimulator is intended to be uses in PHP CLI.
+It's intended to be uses in PHP CLI.

 Usage :
 php numberGameSimulator.php [minNumber] [maxNumber] [maxTries] [numberToFind]